What is Phi Theta Kappa?

 We are the PSI KAPPA CHAPTER of Phi Theta Kappa Honor Society at St. Philip's College.
 We are a Five Star Chapter.
 We earned this honor in March 2010 and have maintained our status for 4 years consecutively.
 We welcome you to our Chapter and encourage you to take advantage of all the opportunities, we salute our members for their your accomplishments, and charge them to explore always for truth and to dedicate themselves to the cultivation of the well-reasoned life, a prelude to service and honor!

 Why do I want to be a member?

 Membership in Phi Theta Kappa is a permanent recognition of your hard work and academic achievement.
 That is why membership in Phi Theta Kappa is a special honor.
 Your membership will be recognized by colleges, universities, and potential employers.
 Benefits include an exclusive professional development plan, leadership opportunities, 24/7 Transfer help, more than $37 million in scholarships from over 700 colleges and universities, and much more.

 Phi Theta Kappa provides unique opportunities for:

-- Leadership development
+- Leadership opportunities

 - Service to others

 What are the qualifications?